 Chapter 21 of the Texas State Penal Code– This is the official website that houses the penal code for the State of Texas.
 Utilizing this information, one can gain a more thorough understanding of the exact wording of the law, as well as the established penalties for the charges they are accused of.

-Sex Offenders Laws Need Change– The Hill news journal discusses how the sentence of sex offenders is more tough than other crime charges.
+Sex Offenders Laws Need Change– The Hill news journal discusses how the sentence of sex offenders is tougher than other criminal charges.
 The newspaper page demonstrates why being registered as a sex offender can impact the way released prisoners are able to make it out in society.

 Lawyer for Indecent Exposure in Harris County, TX

 The legal team at The Gonzalez Law Group, PLLC is dedicated to the cases of their clients.
-They have several years of experience working with clients who’ve been charged of sex crimes.
+They have several years of experience working with clients who have been charged with sex crimes.
 The Gonzalez Law Group, PLLC understands how trying this time can be for clients and their families.
 They are dedicated to providing an in-depth analysis of each case.

-The Gonzalez Law Group, PLLC also supports maintain a direct communication with each client.
+The Gonzalez Law Group, PLLC also supports maintain direct communication with each client.
 Transparency is very important inside the The Gonzalez Law Group, PLLC, and they won’t leave any client in the blind.
 Call (832) 530-4070 for a free consultation with no attachment.
 The Gonzalez Law Group, PLLC works with clients in the cities of Houston, Friendswood, Pasadena, Pearland, Baytown, and La Porte.